Working together for a common goal

 Iñigo is a young senior civil engineer who works in worldwide projects related to water, site development and sustainable infrastructures.
 At the moment he hold the position of Senior International Development consultant of Arup, the company where he has been working ever since he joined as a graduate.
 In the past, Iñigo did a 6 months volunteering placement in Bulambuli, Uganda with the same communities that CfD supports now.

-With a background in engineering and a Masters in International Development, Sandra works as a Head of Programmes of UNOPS.
+With a background in engineering and a Masters in International Development, Sandra works as a Head of Programmes.
 She specialises in project planning, implementation and evaluation in contexts such as poverty-reduction strategies, livelihood resilience programs and economic and social policies in developing countries.

-She spent 6 months working with the local communities in Bulambuli and 2 years living in Uganda while working with UNOPS.
+She spent 6 months working with the local communities in Bulambuli and 2 years living in Uganda.

 Fundraising and Legal